-- (1) Reflects taxable rates on certain bonds issued as taxable bonds and eligible for a federal subsidy but does not reflect the interest credit subsidy associated with those bonds. - (2) These bonds are primarily secured by an additional pledge of certain taxes and revenues of the metropolitan functions of the County.
-Includes debt service at an assumed interest rate of 4.00% on the Multi-Modal Limited Tax General Obligation Bonds (Payable From Sewer Revenue), Series 2017A and Series 2017B, the principal of which is payable in full on January 1, 2040, and Series 2019A, and Series 2019B, the principal of which is payable in full on January 1, 2046.
+- (1) Reflects taxable rates on certain bonds issued as taxable bonds and eligible for a federal subsidy but does not reflect the interest credit subsidy associated with those bonds.
+Excludes the Refunded Bonds. - (2) These bonds are primarily secured by an additional pledge of certain taxes and revenues of the metropolitan functions of the County.
+Includes debt service at an assumed interest rate of 4.00% on the Bonds and the Multi-Modal Limited Tax General Obligation Bonds (Payable From Sewer Revenue), Series 2017A and Series 2017B, the principal of which is payable in full on January 1, 2040, and the Multi-Modal Limited Tax General Obligation Bonds (Payable From Sewer Revenue), Series 2019A and Series 2019B, the principal of which is payable in full on January 1, 2046.